aabaenar/odoo-install-script/README.md

     INSTALL_WKHTMLTOPDF="True"
     OE_PORT="8069"

-    #Choose the Odoo version which you want to install.
+# Choose the Odoo version which you want to install.
 For example: 9.0, 8.0, 7.0 or saas-6.
 When using 'trunk' the master version will be installed.
-    #IMPORTANT!
+# IMPORTANT!
 This script contains extra libraries that are specifically needed for Odoo 9.0
     OE_VERSION="9.0"

-    #Set to true if you have to install OCA custom addons
+# Set to true if you have to install OCA custom addons
     INSTALL_CUSTOM="True"

-    #set the superadmin password
+# Set the superadmin password
     OE_SUPERADMIN="admin"

     OE_CONFIG="${OE_USER}-server"

 ## After installation

-    # show settings (admin password, addons path)
+# Show settings (admin password, addons path)

     The Odoo server is up and running.
 Specifications:
     Port: 8069